hdhdhdforgot/osukeycounter/README.md

-# osukeycounter
+# osukeycounter setup
-This is a simple osu keycounter using Python 3.9.0
+This is a simple Osu! keycounter using Python 3.9.0

-**How To Set Up**
+**How To Set Up, I don't know how to change the keys, I used ChatGPT**

 **1.** Go to the home page of the GitHub repository (https://github.com/hdhdhdforgot/osukeycounter)